Summa Theologica (Eiximenis): Date

-León Amorós arrives to the conclusion that this Summa was written at the same time as the Vida de Jesucrist (Jesus Christ's life), owing to the constant references that in this work are made to the Summa, and owing to the fact that the references to the Summa only appear in the Vida de Jesucrist, and not in any other of Eiximenis' work.
+León Amorós arrives to the conclusion that this Summa was written at the same time as the Vida de Jesucrist (Jesus Christ's life), owing to the constant references that in this work are made to the Summa, and because the references to the Summa only appear in the Vida de Jesucrist, and not in any other of Eiximenis' work.
 And the Vida de Jesucrist was concluded by Eiximenis at the beginning of the 15th century.

 Content and hypothetical structure

 Considering the references that are made in the Vida de Jesucrist, L. Amorós deduces this hypothetical content and structure: